 After the opening, there is usually a time of sharing where the group divides up into smaller groups of about 6-10 to tell smaller pieces of their individual recovery stories.
 There is only one paramount rule in sharing: “No crosstalk”.
 We make no comments about other people’s sharing and do not give advice.

 As part of the closing, a prepared statement is often recited, “Anonymity is the spiritual foundation of our program.
-Let what is said here, who you see here, when you leave here, let it stay here”.
-A closing prayer is usually said and the slogan “Keep coming back – It works!”.
+Who you see here, what is said here, when you leave here, let it stay here”.
+A closing prayer is usually said and the slogan “Keep Coming Back – It Works If You Work It!”.

 Types of Meetings as listed in the CoDA “Meeting Handbook”: